 Once the data is input, the data entry person prints out a copy of the results for the Team Captain to review.
 The Team Captain is responsible for verifying that the scoring computations are correct.
-If there is a problem with the spreadsheet, get a hold of your ASCE National Rep at the conference at once to get the number to call the national scorekeeper for advice on how to fix it.
-You can also shoot off a quick email to email@example.com with a contact phone number and a description of the problem.
+If there is a problem with the spreadsheet, call the national scorekeeper (your conference's ASCE National Rep to get the number) immediately for assistance in fixing the problem.
+You can also shoot off a quick email to firstname.lastname@example.org with a contact phone number and a description of the problem.

 Once all concerns are resolved, then the Team Captain signs the printout and returns it to the data entry person who staples the print out to the judging forms.
 The Marshal is free to go at this point.

 An additional copy of the results are printed so that the Team Captain has something to take to show the team.
+A PDF version of the team results can also be emailed to the faculty advisor and local contact whose email addresses are entered into the spreadsheet.
 The Team Captain is informed that the results are not final until after a second check on data entry is made after the competition.